 Managing your contracts, especially after the signature, determines how effectively and efficiently you’ll be able to track obligations, manage risk, stay ahead of renewals and provide contract insight to the business.

-According to Ernst & Young, more than 50% of organizations say inefficiencies in their contracting processes have cost them business.
-For that reason, it’s crucial to have a strategy to ensure contract information is organized and readily available.
+According to Ernst & Young, over 50% of organizations say inefficiencies in their contracting processes have cost them business.
+Therefore, it’s crucial to have a strategy to ensure contract information is organized and readily available.

-While many contract management tools are available on the market, many organizations aren’t ready to take the leap.
-And are just trying to figure out the best methods for manually managing their contracts with current resources and tools.
+While many contract management tools are available on the market, many organizations aren’t ready to leap.
+They are just trying to figure out the best methods for manually managing their contracts with current resources and tools.

 So, exactly what does it take to stay on top of contracts?
 Here’s your step-by-step look at manual contract management.